-In the first two parts of our three part series, we covered both the planning and user-friendliness aspects of web design.
-In part three, we are laying out the most fundamental objective of web design: the actual look of a site.
+In the first two parts of our three-part series, we covered planning and user-friendly design.
+In part three, we lay out the most fundamental objective of web design: the actual look of a site.
 Logos, designs, and colors strongly influence how users perceive a web presence.
-In addition to content (text, pictures, videos, etc.) and how it is arranged, high importance should also be placed on a website’s looks.
+In addition to content (text, pictures, videos, etc.) and how it is arranged, high importance should also be placed on a website’s appearance.
 The entire design process contributes to the overall perception of your site, content, and the company or brand.
 Adhering to the following design guidelines will help you find the right look for your website.

 The requirements for a good design concept

 When dealing with questions regarding your website’s appearance, it’s important to first have a precise vision of what basic content you wish to include.
 This step is crucial, for content largely influences the design of a site.
 Make sure to clarify exactly how the information, services, or products that represent your website should look and feel.
 Just what is it exactly that your company or brand is trying to communicate?
 What separates your product or brand from the competition?
 Relaying an image to your target audience that is tailored to your desired appearance is vital for a successful design.
 Companies should furthermore ensure that their website reflects their respective corporate design.

 The overall image and appearance of a company is known as corporate design.
 Institutions, organizations, clubs, and brands also often maintain a unified corporate design.
 The look and feel of logos, advertising materials, products, and websites are all defined by a corporate design scheme.
 Belonging to such schemes is an array of creative constants (e.g. certain colors, shapes, and fonts) that appear in the various products and communication tools of their respective company.
 Essentially, websites comprise only one aspect of corporate design.
 When creating a site for a well-established company, designers are often able to draw inspiration from the coloration of the logo or the typeface of marketing materials, such as brochures, ads, or press releases.